 This tab is a repository for further information related to the trial project as supplied by the researcher.
 This usually contains the trial report but may also contain links to:

-After reviewing search results and trial information the Trial Explorer lets users share or export the trial information in a number of ways.
+After reviewing search results and trial information, the search interface lets users share or export the trial information in a number of ways.
 This section will look at saving and sharing search results and exporting trial information.

 Creating a bookmark of a search lets the user apply the same search parameters at another time.
 Start by conducting a search.
-Once the search results have loaded, click ‘Save/Share’ in the tabs below the map.
-Then click ‘Save/Share bookmark’.
+Once the search results have loaded, click ‘Bookmark’ in the tabs below the map.
 Give the bookmark a name (e.g. Mallee wheat herbicide trials) and click ‘Save’.

-To copy the bookmarked search, click the ‘Save/Share’ button below the map and then click ‘Manage bookmarks’.
-From here, either click the desired bookmark and copy the URL or right link the link and select the copy option.
-The name of this option varies between web browsers.
+To copy the bookmarked search, click the ‘Bookmark’ button below the map and a list of saved bookmarks will appear.
+From here, either click the desired bookmark and copy the URL or right click the link and select the ‘Copy link address’ option.

-To share a bookmarked search, click ‘Save/Search’ and then “Manage bookmarks’.
-Options for sharing via social media and email are to the right of the bookmark title.
+To share a bookmarked search, click the ‘Bookmark’ button.
+Options for sharing via social media and email are to the right of the bookmark title in the ‘Options’ column.

-The Trial Explorer enables users to download trial data for their own manipulation.
+The search interface enables users to download trial data for their own manipulation.
 To do this run a search to compile a list of trials.
 Review the trials using the row of buttons below the trial year and location in the search results.
 Hovering the cursor over these buttons will bring up a description of their function.

 If a trial does not contain information required in the desired data export it can be excluded using the ‘Exclude trial’ button.
 Once the list is refined, click the ‘Export’ button above the search results.
-Trial Explorer has a range of format options for the exported trial data.
+The search interface has a range of format options for the exported trial data.